 The Open Medical Institute (OMI) is a global educational initiative, which fosters brain gain and minimizes brain drain.
 Over the past decades, leading American and European medical institutions as well as a number of Latin American, African and Middle Eastern institutions have joined the OMI, creating a network that spans the globe.

 The OMI’s American and European academic partner institutions provide highly committed faculty, who donate their time and expertise sharing knowledge and experience with colleagues from around the world.

 OMI International Partners

-The OMI collaborates with institutions in Latin and South America, the Middle East, Africa, Europe and Russia.
-These partners promote the OMI Programs to local physicians and provide administrative, financial and logistical support to these physicians if selected for an OMI Program.
-By including physicians from other continents, OMI fosters relationships between healthcare professionals who treat many different diseases, therby significantly increasing their knowledge base.
+The OMI collaborates with institutions in Europe, Latin and South America, the Middle East, Africa and Asia.
+These partners promote the OMI programs to local physicians and provide administrative, financial and logistical support.
+By including physicians from other continents, OMI fosters relationships between healthcare professionals who treat many different diseases, thereby significantly increasing their knowledge base.

 - Alianza Médica para la Salud (AMSA), Mexico

 - Bugando Medical Center, Tanzania